 Where do our carers like visiting?

-We asked our community of unpaid carers where their favourite place to visit with their cared-for was.
+We asked carers in the Mobilise community where their favourite place to visit with the person they care for was.
 From their local Aldi to safari parks, their suggestions may give us further inspiration.

 “We found the Liverpool One shopping centre very accessible”